 Here are a few compromises we have agreed upon right now:

 - No mushy cooked zucchini but raw zucchini are fine.
-Now we moved on to eating al dente zucchini like in my tex mex rice and beans with zucchini no problem.
+Now we moved on to eating al dente zucchini like in my Tex Mex rice and beans no problem.

 - Oldest one doesn’t eat cooked carrots in soup, so he picks them out.
 Raw are fine.

-- Both kids do not eat squash (except for spaghetti squash and pureed butternut squash soup), turnip, sweet potato (except Alexia fries), brussels sprouts, beets (except in borscht), papaya and oysters.
+- Both kids do not eat squash (except for spaghetti squash boats and pureed in slow cooker butternut squash soup), turnip, sweet potato (except Alexia fries), brussels sprouts, beets (except in borscht), papaya and oysters.
 Right now not happening.
 OK, fine.

 This is all my kids DO NOT eat.
 That’s it.
 I’m respectful of these choices and sometimes make dinner using these ingredients only for me and Alex, and kids eat Annie’s mac and cheese.
 My kids are not deprived of anything, they are not suffering because we do eat treats occasionally like pizza and hot dogs.
 Kids do, me and Alex very rarely because we don’t want to.
 They eat it a bit as a treat and they are good.
 To take them to a place like McDonald’s, Burger King or Taco Time is equivalent to a punishment.
 No way they will eat there BUT they will eat soup or a wrap at Tim Hortons.
 See the difference?!